fudab/fudab.github.io/covid-19/china.md

     <th><img width="800" src="./figures_china/China_conf_mseir_40.png"></th>
   </tr>
   <tr>
-    <td>Figure 4: Cumulative incidence of COVID-19 cases in every one of the 30 compartments (provinces, autonomous regions and municipalities) as well as prior estimation (without migration) and posterior estimation (with migration) based on real data.
-The looping simulation is repeated for 40 times. </td>
+    <td>Figure 4: Comparison between real and estimated values of $R_i(t)$.
+The shaded region, the dashed curve and the solid curve correspond to real data, result of prior estimation without migration and that of posterior estimation with migration, respectively.
+For prior estimation, the maximal number of global search in the dual annealing algorithm is $20000$ and the initial temperature is $10000$.
+We use the default settings for the other arguments.
+As to posterior estimation, the iteration defined above is repeated $40$ times. </td>
   </tr>
 </table>